DevMrReza/Telegram-commenter/README.md

 | `/list_comments`      | Display the current list of comments.              |
 | `/help`               | Show the list of all available commands.           |

+---

+Now you're all set! 🎉
+If you encounter any issues, feel free to reach out to @FBI34.